DavisVaughan/2019-useR-workshop-design-for-humans/README.md

 ### Deck 2 - hardhat

   - What are the steps in building a modeling package?
+      - A high level model fitting user interface
       - A low level model fitting function
-      - A high level model fitting user interface
+      - A bridge between them
       - A model object that you return to the user
       - A `predict()` function
+      - `type` specific predict implementations
+      - A bridge between them
       - Various methods you might implement `coef()`, `summary()`…
       - hardhat has something to offer for all of these
       - Good place for the pictures in the hardhat vignette\!